 If you’re using bouillon, remember it’s much saltier than homemade broth, so adjust your seasoning accordingly.
 And check the ingredients because some brands are basically salt and chemicals with a whisper of chicken flavor.

-If a recipe calls for chicken broth and you don’t have any, you’ve got options.
+If a recipe calls for chicken stock (or broth) and you don’t have any, you’ve got options.
 You can use vegetable broth for a lighter flavor, beef broth for something richer (though it’ll change the taste profile), or even just water with some extra seasoning.
 Some people swear by using water with a bit of soy sauce, though I can’t say I’ve tried it.

 When I’m out of chicken broth, I dissolve some chicken bouillon in water.
 Just go easy on it.
 Start with half the recommended amount because bouillon is super salty.
 You can always add more, but you can’t take it back.